Prospective and Current Students

 The Career Center offers services for undergraduate, graduate, and former students.
 They help students connect the dots between their interests and their future through major exploration, resume writing, job shadowing, and much more!
 Career Advisors are designated to work with students from each college on campus and to provide tailored advising to meet individual needs.

-The Office of Graduate and Professional Studies (OGAPS) is a global leader in graduate education, committed to the pursuit of knowledge and the power of intellect.
-Through exceptional service and commitment to the highest standards, OGAPS advocates for graduate education at Texas A&M and throughout Texas.
-The Office of Graduate and Professional Studies is committed to a diverse campus climate, enhancement of the graduate experience and the development of all students as global citizens.
+The Graduate and Professional School (GPS) is a global leader in graduate education, committed to the pursuit of knowledge and the power of intellect.
+Through exceptional service and commitment to the highest standards, GPS advocates for graduate education at Texas A&M and throughout Texas.
+The Graduate and Professional School is committed to a diverse campus climate, enhancement of the graduate experience and the development of all students as global citizens.

-OGAPS serves Texas A&M graduate students as an advocate for their graduate education and houses the Ombudsperson for Graduate Education.
-This office establishes procedures to guarantee the highest quality educational experience at the graduate level, fosters and facilitates interdisciplinary/intercollegiate graduate programs and research activities, and strives to maintain and enhance an environment conducive to creative scholarship and scientific inquiry.
+The Graduate and Professional School serves Texas A&M graduate students as an advocate for their graduate education and houses the Ombudsperson for Graduate Education.
+They establish procedures to guarantee the highest quality educational experience at the graduate level, foster and facilitate interdisciplinary/intercollegiate graduate programs and research activities, and strive to maintain and enhance an environment conducive to creative scholarship and scientific inquiry.

 Office of the Registrar